 After the hour of proofing, put the dough back in the mixer and stir for another 5 minutes to get rid of air bubbles.
 Dump the dough on a lightly floured surface, and cut it in half.
 You can make a loaf with one half of the dough by cutting it into 3 pieces and placing them in the loaf pan.
 With the other half of the dough, cut it into eight equal pieces and make buns.
 You can really shape the dough however you like.
 Once shaped, let the dough proof for another hour.

-Preheat the oven to 350 degrees F. Brush the risen dough with egg wash.
+Position a rack in the middle of the oven, and preheat to 350° F/175°C. Brush the risen dough with egg wash.
 Bake the loaves for 23-25 minutes.
 Remove from the oven and brush the buns with sugar water to give them a great shine, sweetness, and color.

 A note on yeast: Whether using active dry yeast or instant yeast, this recipe does not require you to activate the yeast in lukewarm water and sugar beforehand.
 The yeast gets added to the rest of the ingredients in the mixer all at once.
 Makes 2 loaves.